IndigoBlack/Wiki-Summariser-web/README.md

 - Search Wikipedia articles by topic.
 - Choose an article from the search results.
-- Summarize the introductory section (overview) of the chosen article using a Hugging Face Transformers summarization model.
+- Summarize the introductory section (overview) of the chosen article using a Hugging Face Transformers summarization model(google/pegasus-xsum).
 - Display the summarized text along with a link to the full article.

 ## Requirements